Primary Curriculum Design: Planning for Ofsted’s Intent, Implementation and Impact

 In primary schools, the name that we give to this collection of human achievement is the school’s curriculum.

 Deciding exactly what we pass on to the children in our classrooms, then, is the greatest responsibility, and the greatest privilege.
 It is their birthright.
 For many children, school will be the only opportunity they have to receive it.
-So we need to take curriculum development seriously.
+So we need to take curriculum development seriously, and not just because ‘Quality of Education’ is one of the most important aspects of the new Ofsted framework.

 Where I started: an activity-based curriculum